fusion-energy/openmc_regular_mesh_plotter/README.md

 with a single API call.

-A Matplotlib.pyplot object is returned by all functions so one can make changes to the legend, axis, colour map etc. However some key options are accessable in the function call directly.
+A Matplotlib.pyplot object is returned by all functions so one can make changes to the legend, axis, colour map etc. However some key options are accessible in the function call directly.

 There are additional options that allow